American poet Louise Glück wins Nobel Prize in Literature

 The award comes with a gold medal and 10 million krona [approximately Rs 8.20 crore].

-The award was postponed in 2018 after a sex abuse allegations rocked the Swedish Academy.
-In 2019, two laureates were named with the 2018 award going to Polish author Olga Tokarczuk and the 2019 award to Austrian author Peter Handke.

-The award to Handke was met with criticism as the Austrian author is believed to be an apologist for Serbian war crimes, according to AP.
+Last year, the academy was criticised after it awarded the prize to Peter Handke, an Austrian author and playwright who is believed to be an apologist for Serbian war crimes, according to AP.
 Several countries, including Bosnia, Albania, and Turkey protested, boycotting the Nobel awards ceremony.
 A member of the committee that nominates candidates for the prize also resigned.

-Non-profit organisation PEN America expressed shock over Handke’s selection, saying that he “used his public voice to undercut historical truth and offer public succor to perpetrators of genocide”.

-The Austrian author was widely criticised after he had alleged that the Muslim community in Bosnia and Herzegovina’s capital city of Sarajevo had massacred themselves, but blamed the Serbians instead.
+The Austrian author was censured after he had alleged that the Muslim community in Bosnia and Herzegovina’s capital city of Sarajevo had massacred themselves, but blamed the Serbians instead.
 He actively defended Serbian dictator and alleged war criminal Slobodan Milosevic, who was charged in 2001 with the genocide in Bosnia during the war between 1992 and 1995.

 Following Milosevic’s death in 2006, Handke had spoken at his funeral in Serbia and said that he was “close to Yugoslavia, close to Serbia, close to Slobodan Milosevic.”